marplemr/oren.github.io/posts/multi.md

 * Innovation - big codebase makes it hard to experiment with new tools/technologies.

 ## Try it
-We wrote a [proof-of-concept](https://github.com/citrusbyte/ypu-router) of that approach.
+Last Friday Cyx, Rese and myself wrote a [proof-of-concept](https://github.com/citrusbyte/ypu-router) of that approach.
-It uses 3 separate projects: router, SRP, and the current node project (Home, MIP and Mybook).
+We separated the SRP into an independant website (only prints hello world) and kept the others (Home, MIP and Mybook) in the current project.
+If you don't have access to the above URL, you can look at this [simplified version](https://github.com/oren/multi-sites).